sdtblck/youtube_subtitle_dataset/README.md

 as a header.
 The dataset is designed to improve the multilingual performance of language models trained on it.
 If only a single language is available, the output is just a text version of the subtitles, with no metadata.

+TODO: there is a bug where if you're running this for the first time, requests-html will try to install chromium in the multiprocessing thread and will fail.
+It should work again the second time you run it, I'm working on fixing this bug.

 # Setup

 `pip install -r requirements.txt`